andreseduardop/lectupedia/content/_index.en.md

 ---

-Withdrawn to this solitary place,
+&nbsp; &nbsp; &nbsp; Withdrawn to this solitary place,
 With a few but learned books,
 I live conversing with the dead,
 listening to them with my eyes.

-Open always, if not always understood,
+&nbsp; &nbsp; &nbsp; Open always, if not always understood,
 they amend, they enrich my affairs:
 in rhythms of contrapuntal silence,
 awakened, they speak to the dream of life.

-O Don José, for those great souls
+&nbsp; &nbsp; &nbsp; O Don José, for those great souls
 absconded by death, the learnéd
 press avenges time's slanders.

-In irrevocable flight the hour flees;
+&nbsp; &nbsp; &nbsp; In irrevocable flight the hour flees;
-but it can be counted fortunate when we better ourselves by reading.[^Johnson]
+but it can be counted fortunate
+when we better ourselves by reading.[^Johnson]

 _(1936, Francisco de Quevedo)_